 Students should be aware of the impact and consequences of electronic media on possible breaches of confidentiality.
 Students should never have the phone numbers of clients in their cell phone or computers.
-Also, students are not to disclose any information about clients on social media such as, but not limited to, Facebook, Twitter, Instagram, Skype or any other social media platforms.
-Personal cell phones, lap top computers, etc. should be cleared prior to use at an agency.
-Students are responsible for following all agency policies regarding the use of personal devices.
+Also, students are not to disclose any information about clients on social media such as, but not limited to, Facebook, Twitter or Skype.
+Personal cell phones, lap top computers, etc. should be clearer prior to use at an agency.
+Students are responsible for following all agency policies regarding the use of personal devices..